petyabaa/nodejs-shopify-oauth/README.md

 # Hi.
 This app will perform you Shopify OAuth **without** the official shopify-api-node package.
 This app Express, MongoDB instead.
+This app walks through the [manual](https://shopify.dev/apps/auth/oauth/getting-started) authorization progress.

 ## Important!
 This package will only work if you make your own .env file in the project folder.